spiderspace/mutable/README.md

-We could try to enable `immutable` globally and opt out on a per-component basis, or vice versa, but this is error prone and adds a lot of mental overhead, because it forces us to think about the objects at the component level, instead of thinking about the objects' locally where they're defined.
+We could try to enable `immutable` globally and opt out on a per-component basis, or vice versa, but this is error prone and adds a lot of mental overhead, because it forces us to think about the objects at the component level, instead of thinking about the objects locally where they're defined.
-If you enable `immutable` globally and forget to disable it in a component where you use a `WeakMap` in a `writable`, for example, your component will silently not react to changes, which can be difficult to notice and diagnose.
+If you enable `immutable` globally and forget to disable it in a component where, for example, you use a `WeakMap` in a `writable`, your component will silently fail to react to changes, which can be difficult to notice and diagnose.
-It also loses the efficiency of the `immutable` option for the rest of the component.
+Disabling `immutable` per-component also loses the efficiency of the `immutable` option for the rest of the component, and makes developers context-switch as they navigate the codebase.

-This project proposes two custom stores to address the usecases outlined above:
+This project proposes two custom stores to address the usecases outlined above to support globally enabling `immutable`:
 [`mutable`](/src/lib/mutable.ts) and
 [`fastMutable`](src/lib/fastMutable.ts).
-They're demonstrated in example code that's deployed to [spiderspace.github.io/mutable](https://spiderspace.github.io/mutable).
+They're demonstrated in [the code](/src/routes/index.svelte) deployed to [spiderspace.github.io/mutable](https://spiderspace.github.io/mutable).

 > There's also
 > [a REPL demo](https://svelte.dev/repl/0d7852935b2247a89cb04255f374a309?version=3.46.1)
-> but I'm no longer updating it.
+> but it's falling behind and I'm no longer updating it.
+> It may be useful if you want to play with the code without setting up a dev environment.

 The solutions are a WIP and
 [I could use some help and feedback](https://github.com/spiderspace/spiderspace/discussions/5).